jswaro/libfabric/man/fi_gni.7.md

 address format.
 In order to populate the remote peer's address vector with this mechanism, the application must call fi_cq_readerr to get the source address followed by fi_av_insert on the populated err_data member.

+The GNI provider can use a maximum of 4K memory registrations per *node* when using FI_MR_SCALABLE.
+Please consider this limitation when placing multiple processes on each node.

+The GNI provider sets the default user registration limit to 192 when using FI_MR_SCALABLE, and sets the default provider registration limit to 64.
+These limits are directly associated with the authorization key in use when creating the registration.
+If no authorization key is used when creating the registration, the registration is automatically bound to the same authorization key as the domain to which the registration belongs.

+When using FI_MR_SCALABLE, the provider may make registrations which consume some of the registrations set aside for the provider.
+This impacts the performance of FI_LOCAL_MR, which relies on provider-created registrations.

+All memory registrations are associated with an authorization key, whether it is the provider default key(keylen=0) or a user-acquired key (key!=NULL, keylen!=0).
+Each authorization key is associated with a unique GNI network key.
+A GNI network key can only accomodate a single memory mode, whether it is FI_MR_BASIC, or FI_MR_SCALABLE.
+If a user attempts to open multiple domains using different memory modes with the same authorization key, the provider will return -FI_EINVAL.

+When using FI_MR_SCALABLE, the user may request keys beginning at 0, and ending at the user registration limit for a given authorization key.

+When using FI_MR_SCALABLE and fi_mr_refresh(), only refresh the updated pages, not the entire registration.
+If the entire registration is refreshed and some of the pages are not mapped, then refresh will return -FI_EFAULT.

 # SEE ALSO